Christopherc0923/Clue/README.md

 This Python script simulates a simplifed cludedo game.

 Overview

-6 Player Cluedo game where each player controls a character.
+6 Player Cluedogame where each player controls a character.
 Players have the option to move to different rooms and make either a suggestion or an accusation.
 Suggestions help player gain more information about the solution.
 Accusations allow players to end the game, but eliminates the player if the accusation is incorrect.